-2013 Financial Review
+2014 Financial Review

 The Airport Authority earns revenue from three main sources:

 - Airport Improvement Fee (AIF): The revenue earned from aeronautical and non-aeronautical sources is not sufficient to cover both the costs of operating the airport and the required capital projects.
-To fund capital projects, the Airport Authority collects an AIF.
-Total revenue earned from the fee in 2013 was $122.3 million, an increase of $15.2 million from $107.1 million in 2012, due mainly to the 7.7% growth in passenger traffic over 2013.
-YVR’s AIF remains one of the lowest of the major airports in Canada and continues to provide one of the lowest fees for travel within BC and the Yukon that was implemented on May 1, 2012.
+To fund capital projects, the Airport Authority collects an Airport Improvement Fee (AIF).
+Total revenue earned in 2014 was $129.3 million, an increase of $7.1 million from $122.2 million in 2013, due mainly to the 7.7% growth in passenger traffic over 2013.
+YVR’s AIF remains one of the lowest of the major airports in Canada and continues to provide one of the lowest fees for travel within BC and the Yukon.

-Total excess of revenue over expenses, which includes amortization, was $97.1 million in 2013, an increase of $3.4 million from 2013.
+Total excess of revenue over expenses, which includes amortization, was $101.7 million in 2014, an increase of $3.4 million from 2013.
 When amortization, a non-cash item, is removed, the Airport Authority generated $215.4 million of net cash flow, prior to its investment in capital projects.

 In order to pay for these capital projects, the following amounts were used:

-- Net cash flow (excluding AIF) of $88.7 million.
+- Net cash flow (excluding AIF) of $91.2 million.

-- Net AIF in the amount of $117.4 million.
+- Net AIF in the amount of $124.2 million.

-These amounts in total were more than sufficient to pay for the 2013 capital project costs, leaving $162.3 million in cash available to pay for capital projects in 2014 and future years.
+These amounts in total were more than sufficient to pay for the 2014 capital project costs, leaving $100.1 million in cash available to pay for capital projects in 2015 and future years.